cobaltians/Cobalt/README.md

 Be sure to read [the intro page first](http://cobaltians.github.io/cobalt/).

-**quick warning** : we are making huge changes to open our framework to the world. a stable release should be released before christmas
+**quick warning** : we are making huge changes to open our framework to the world. a stable release should be released before spring

 Get Started